Takanoyama Shuntarō: Professional career

 He was given the shikona of Takanoyama, meaning "noble mountain".
 He reached the sandanme division in January 2003, and the third highest makushita division in March 2004.
 He fell back to sandanme after only two tournaments but returned to makushita in March 2005 and largely remained there for the next six years, unable to break through to the elite sekitori ranks.

 Takanoyama was hampered mostly by an inability to put on weight.
 His height of and weight of 90 kg make him among the lightest sumo wrestlers in the modern era.
 In November 2008 he climbed as high as makushita 13, beating his previous high of makushita 15 set in November 2005, and he moved up to makushita 9 in January 2009.
 After compiling a 5–2 record in the July tournament, which included a win over the former maegashira Ryūhō, he reached a new highest rank of makushita 4 in September 2009.
 He produced another good score of 5–2 in May 2010 from makushita 6, which included wins over Jūmonji and Hōchiyama.
 In January 2011 a 6–1 score saw him promoted to a new highest rank of makushita 2 for the May "technical examination tournament".
 There he scored 5–2, guaranteeing promotion to the jūryō division for July.
 When the banzuke was released on June 27, Takanoyama was at No. 5 West, the tenth highest rank in the 26 man division.
-It took him 57 tournaments from his professional debut to reach jūryō, the second slowest among foreign born wrestlers after the Brazilian Wakaazuma.
+It took him 57 tournaments from his professional debut to reach jūryō, the second slowest among foreign born wrestlers after the Brazilian Wakaazuma at the time.